vikeshkhanna/snap-build/README.md

 snap-build is the integrated build system for Stanford [SNAP](http://snap.stanford.edu) projects.
 Currently supported projects are - snap, snapr, snap-python and ringo.
 But it can easily be used as build system for any SNAP (or even external) project.

-### Prerequisistes
+### Prerequisites
 The build system has the same pre-requisites as the various SNAP projects it supports.
 Please read the prerequisites of each SNAP project supported to ensure make and test work.
-Google Test setup is usually the one that requires some time. `snap-build` also requires an **SMTP configured server** (to send notification mails), **sqlite3** and **pyYaml" installed.
+Google Test setup is usually the one that requires some time. `snap-build` also requires an **SMTP configured server** (to send notification mails), **sqlite3** and **pyYaml** installed.

 ### Configuration
 Please see conf.yaml for a sample configuration file and more details.